 People often tell me how their partner had either done or said something, and then how they had responded and how it all ended in a ridiculous battle of ego.
 Guns were loaded, sights were aimed and the triggers were pulled.

 Why do they treat me like that?

 You are not in a relationship for protection from your partner.
 You are in there to love and be loved.
+Unconditionally.

 Rape, relationship abuse, physical assault, or even witnessing those events can lead to post traumatic stress type issues.
 As can prolonged exposure to abusive treatment such as bullying or harassment.

 As I have already pointed out emotions don’t have to be extreme to create an unconscious reaction that re-surfaces when triggered.

 The problem with that level thinking is that it abstracts us from all responsibility for our own desired emotional state.
-In other words, you become the slave to your own emotional responses to these real life situations.
+In other words, you became the slave to your own emotional responses.